-We begin by recalling the relaxed-memory behaviour of our target language, x86 multiprocessor assembly programs, as captured by our x86-TSO model [Owens et al. 2009; Sewell et al. 2010].
+We begin by recalling the relaxed-memory behaviour of our target language, x86 multiprocessor assembly programs, as captured by our x86-TSO model [SSO+10; OSS09].
 The classic example showing non-SC behaviour in a TSO model is the store buffer (SB) assembly language program below: given two distinct memory locations x and y (initially holding 0), if two hardware threads (or processors) respectively write 1 to x and y and then read from y and x (into register EAX on thread 0 and EBX on thread 1), it is possible for both to read 0 in the same execution.
 It is easy to check that this result cannot arise from any SC interleaving of the reads and writes of the two threads, but it is observable on modern Intel or AMD x86 multiprocessors.